1. Buy a book and create a unique cover

 And when I say always, I mean ALWAYS.

-The best is to carry it in your daily bag together with all your stuff that you need every day.
-It is important to have your journal at hand when a thought comes up while you’re on the way.
+The best is to carry it in your daily bag so you have it always at hand when a thought comes up.

 3. Keep every scrap that reminds you of your travel